yogeshdhamija/dotfiles/README.md

-# Dev Config
+# Config (dotfiles)

-Here is a repository for development-related configuration files, like:
+Here is a repository for dotfiles, like:

 * `.bashrc`
 * `.bash_aliases`